 Wolf Pack is a year's journey for a tribe of boys becoming men, aged 13-16 years.
-This year long experience is offered in 5 payment instalments of £190, but participants commit to all 5 adventures with a total cost of £950 (see further notes on payment below, including details of a fund I have put in place to support those who might find it hard to meet the full cost).
-They mostly take place over 3 days / 2 nights during half terms and school holidays through the seasons, in local woodland and also in some of England's best wild environments.
+They take place during half terms and school holidays through the seasons, in local woodland and in some of England's finest wild environments.

-Risk, challenges and adventure in the warm company of strong role models and fellow adventurers are vitally important for young people, to discover their huge capabilities and to develop a deep-seated self-reliance.
+Risk, challenges and adventure in the warm company of strong role models and fellow adventurers are vitally important for young people, to discover their huge capabilities, what they might stand for, and to develop a deep-seated self-reliance.
 Security is important for boys but its layers must be carefully removed in order for the young men to emerge.
 Yet the availability and encouragement of such experiences may often be limited, or crowded out by digital influences.
 Wolf Pack exists to facilitate deep encounters, learning through experiences in the natural world at the edge of comfort and ability, where the magic happens.

-The adventure begins in the woods, travels through hills, valleys and moorland, navigates the river by Canadian canoe and culminates with a final Quest.
+The adventure begins in the woods, travels nomadically through Dartmoor and the Peak District and culminates with a final Fire Quest.

-Skills learned include bushcraft (in particular advanced firemaking, regardless of initial experience level), campcraft, navigation, foraging, nature awareness - but the beauty of an expedition is that it tends to offer up exactly the lesson a person needs at the time... but often does not expect.
+Skills learned include bushcraft and survival skills (in particular advanced firemaking, regardless of initial experience level), campcraft, navigation, foraging, nature awareness - but the beauty of an expedition is that it tends to offer up exactly the lesson a person needs at the time... but often does not expect.

 We invite you to come and discover the vast resources already inside you, learn new skills, make new friends, discover new possibilities and perhaps take an important step or two in the journey of manhood.